Mewzyk/stephen_AI/README.md

 # UCSC AI Sandbox
-General purpose project to practice implementation of knowldage gained while studying Computer Science at UCSC.
+General purpose project to practice implementation of knowldege gained while studying Computer Science at UCSC.
 Initial work has been done to implement a framework for generating graphs.
 Future work will involve implementation and visualization of graph search AI algorithms.

 ## Getting Started (TO DO)